Punta Straling

-The Punta Straling is a mountain of the Pennine Alps, in northwestern Italy, with an elevation of 3,115 m.
+The Punta Straling (Stralingspétz) is a mountain of the Pennine Alps, in northwestern Italy, with an elevation of 3,115 m.

-Part of the Monte Rosa massif, it is located on the border between the municipalities of Alagna Valsesia, Piedmont, and Gressoney-La-Trinité, Aosta Valley, on the drainage divide between the Valle del Lys and the Valsesia.
-The Passo Zube, to its north, divides it from the Corno Rosso; the Passo della Coppa, to its south, divides it from the Corno Grosso.
+Part of the Monte Rosa massif, it is located on the border between the municipalities of Alagna Valsesia, Piedmont, and Gressoney-La-Trinité, Aosta Valley, on the drainage divide between the Lys Valley and the Valsesia.
+The Zube Pass, to its north, divides it from the Corno Rosso; the Coppa Pass, to its south, divides it from the Corno Grosso.

 The peak can be reached with a scramble from both passes.